FreePYQ logoFreePYQ

 Explanation:

 The 15th National Voters' Day in January 2025 included the presentation of best electoral practices awards.
 This event is a recurring feature of the celebrations, honoring officials and institutions for their contributions to the electoral process.
 Options B and C refer to initiatives not specifically tied to the 2025 event, while D relates to boundary changes, which are not annual events.
-Thus, A is the correct choice.
+So, A is the correct choice.

 Question 95